 Be careful and postpone your swim (or stay in the inner part of the reef) if sea conditions (waves or currents) are bad.

-There is a beach bar (The Beach Bar & Grill) right in front of the spot.
+The Beach Restaurant & Bar is available right in front of the spot.
 A wide range of restaurants and accommodation can be found in Tumon Bay (along Pale San Vitores Road), about 1 mile/1,6km from here.